 Examples of Understable Discs and Their Characteristics

-Understable discs are a game-changer for distance enthusiasts and finesse throwers alike.
+Understable discs offer advantages for distance enthusiasts and finesse throwers alike.
 Here are a couple of popular understable models to whet your appetite:

 This distinction also translates to stability ratings.
 Positive ratings indicate overstable tendencies, while negative ratings suggest understable characteristics.
 Discs with a rating of 0 fall under the category of “stable,” offering a balanced flight path with minimal turn and fade.

-• Distance: Selecting the right stability for the situation can unlock additional distance potential.
+- Distance: Choose the right disc and it’ll fly like it’s late for a flight.
+Pick the wrong one and it’ll stall like a teenager doing chores.
 Tailwinds often favor understable discs, while overstable discs can overpower headwinds.

 The ideal approach for beginners is to find a balance.